 The best part is that when we reached the lake of acid, we were alone.
-All the tourists gone.
-There were a couple of miners who tried to communicate with us, show us a bit of their work, show us the melted sulfur.
-They kelp giving us big pieces of sulfur, suggesting us to bring them back home as souvenirs.
+All the tourists were gone.
+There were a couple of miners who tried to communicate with us, show us a bit of their work, and show us the melted sulfur.
+They kelp giving us big pieces of sulfur, suggesting we bring them back home as souvenirs.
 But that’s not really the kind of items you want in your backpack when it gets scanned at the airport!
 Inflammable, the sulfur?
 Oh, really?

 The sulfur miners can carry 50 to 90 kg (100-200 pounds) of sulfur on their shoulders.
-The miners who have been there for a while all have a hollow on their shoulder, created by the weight of the handle of their basket full of rocks.
-They are relatively well paid compared to most Indonesians.
+The miners who have been there for a while all have a hollow on their shoulders, created by the weight of the handle of their basket full of rocks.
+They are relatively well paid – $10-$15 a day on average, compared to many Indonesians.

 They are paid according to the weight of the sulfur they extract from the crater.
-They take their load to a weighing station where they get their cash.
+The weight is carefully measured, and in spite of the difficulty of the job, the company doesn’t do them any favors and tends to round down the weight measures.
 Most of the sulfur is used in the sugar refinery industry.

 Exploring The Crater Rim

 This exploration of Kawah Ijen wouldn’t have been complete without a hike on the rim of the crater!
-We walked in a nature marked by the volcanic activity.
+We walked in a nature marked by volcanic activity.
 The trees have succumbed to regular exposure to toxic gases.

 This volcano was for sure a highlight of my trip to Indonesia, and a highlight of my traveler’s life as a whole.
 There are always some places like that that strike you more than others.
 That’s for these moments that we travel after all, no?